Joe Sparma: Major League Baseball pitcher

 Sparma's best season was 1967, when he posted a record of 16–9 with 11 complete games, five shutouts, and a 3.76 ERA.

 In 1968, Sparma lost his spot in the rotation after a run-in with manager Mayo Smith.
 Sparma was pulled from a game and told Detroit sportswriter Joe Falls that Smith "had no respect for him; didn't like him, didn't trust him, etc., etc." When Falls asked Smith for a response, Smith said he "didn't want to get into a spitting contest with a skunk."
-(Joe Falls, Joe Falls 50 Years of Sports Writing (Sports Publishing 1997), p.
-159.)
 Smith refused to start Sparma for several weeks afterward.
 When Sparma finally got another start on September 17, he pitched a one-run, complete game win against the Yankees to clinch the Tigers' first pennant since 1945.
 The Sparma-Smith feud continued, and Sparma pitched only 1/3 of an inning in the 1968 World Series, giving up two earned runs for a 54.00 ERA in postseason play.

 On May 31, 1969, Sparma lost a no-hitter against the Seattle Pilots when Don Mincher doubled with one out in the ninth inning.

 During the 1969 season, Sparma roomed with Freehan, as Freehan kept a diary that was published in 1970.
 In the book, Freehan wrote that Sparma and Smith were usually not even on speaking terms as Sparma remained in Smith's doghouse.